 W Vamplew, E Richards, D Jaensch and J Hancock, South Australian Historical Statistics Monograph No 3, NSW, 1984

 and numerous other publications including newspapers and acts of parliament.

-Government supported schools & tertiary education institutions may continue to freely copy up to 10% of this timeline.
-If more than 10% is required, the author and copyright notice must be included.
+Government supported schools & tertiary education institutions may continue to freely copy this timeline in whole or in part.